madmurphy/libconfini/MANUAL.md

 ## WHAT IS AN INI FILE?

 INI files were introduced with the early versions of Microsoft Windows, where the .ini file name extension stood for INItialization.
-An INI file may be considered as a string representation of a tree object, with new lines used as delimiters between nodes.
+An INI file can be considered as a string representation of a tree object, with new lines used as delimiters between nodes.
 A typical INI file is a plain text file looking like the following example: